Azdaroth/Azdaroth.github.io/source/_posts/2013-08-02-app-deployment-with-capistrano-and-after-deployment-setup.markdown

 git push origin master
 ```

 <p>You are ready to deploy our application, but before that you need to setup databases and http server configuration.
-If you have any problem, check <a hre"http://karolgalanciak.com/blog/2013/07/19/centos-6-4-server-setup-with-ruby-on-rails-nginx-and-postgresql/">this one</a> out (remember about specifying appropriate rails_env).
+If you have any problem, check <a href="http://karolgalanciak.com/blog/2013/07/19/centos-6-4-server-setup-with-ruby-on-rails-nginx-and-postgresql/" target="_blank">this one</a> out (remember about specifying appropriate rails_env).
 Firstly, let the Capistrano deal with creating all the neccessary directories in both staging and production environments:</p>

 ``` bash
 cap deploy:setup